EddieKarlsen/IoT-Plant-Monitoring/README.md

 and **the web part** is described in:
 [flowerWatcher_amplify-repository](https://github.com/EddieKarlsen/flowerWatcher_amplify)

+## Security
+this project uses aws authioritysation to handele login and user creation, and all communication uses TLS or HTTPS.
+There is however an flaw that i could not fix for my HTTP API:s namley that they lack API keys so they were a vulnerability

+## Scalability
+the project is scalabel in the sesnse that the limiting factor is the number of humidity sensors and ESP32:s and follows the moddel pay as you go whith aws.
+All data is stored in Dynamodbv2 tabbles but some such as the flower meta data and perhaps images of the flowers could be put for more longterm storage e.g S3

 ## Requirements
 * `an AWS account if you want to get the api:s to work and  host it`